Kirshma/kirshma/README.md

 ### Hi there 👋

+For those interested, I took my profile picture while on vacation in Greece in 2015.

 <!--
 **Kirshma/kirshma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.